-Adiabatic elimination (AE) is perhaps the simplest and still successful method to determine $\hat H_\mathrm{eff}$ eliminating from the dynamics states that are mostly not populated.
-However, this approach presents ambiguities and limitations (see \S~\ref{sec:AE-ambiguities}) pointed out for instance in Refs.~\cite{ka:07-brion-jphysA-adiabelimination,ka:14-paulish-epjplus-adiabelim} where they have been tackled using various techniques such as Green's function formalism~\cite{ka:07-brion-jphysA-adiabelimination} and exploiting Markov approximation in a Lippman-Schwinger approach~\cite{ka:14-paulish-epjplus-adiabelim}.
-A canonical method for computing low-energy effective Hamiltonians relies on the Schrieffer-Wolff transformation technique~\cite{bravyi2011schrieffer,bukov2016schrieffer}, \textit{i.e.} searching for a suitable unitary transformation that decouples approximately the relevant and the non-relevant subspaces.
+Adiabatic elimination (AE) is perhaps the simplest and still successful {state-based} method to determine $\hat H_\mathrm{eff}$, eliminating states that are mostly not populated from the dynamics.
+However, this approach presents ambiguities and limitations (see Section~\ref{sec:AE-ambiguities}) pointed out, for instance, in Refs.~\cite{ka:07-brion-jphysA-adiabelimination,ka:14-paulish-epjplus-adiabelim}, where they have been tackled using various techniques such as Green's functional formalism~\cite{ka:07-brion-jphysA-adiabelimination} and exploiting Markov approximation in a Lippman--Schwinger approach~\cite{ka:14-paulish-epjplus-adiabelim}.
+A canonical {Hamiltonian-based} method for computing low-energy effective Hamiltonians relies on the Schrieffer--Wolff transformation technique~\cite{bravyi2011schrieffer,bukov2016schrieffer}, i.e., searching for a suitable unitary transformation that approximately decouples the relevant and the non-relevant subspaces.

-Here we propose a derivation of an effective coarse-grained Hamiltonian which is naturally free from the ambiguities and limitations mentioned above.
-The method is based on the Magnus expansion (ME) which expresses the solution of a differential equation into an exponential form~\cite{blanes2010pedagogical,BLANES2009151}.
+Here, we propose a derivation of an effective coarse-grained Hamiltonian, which is naturally free from the ambiguities and limitations mentioned above.
+The method is based on the Magnus expansion (ME), which expresses the solution of a differential equation in an exponential form~\cite{blanes2010pedagogical,BLANES2009151}.
 Applied to the time-evolution operator $U$ in a suitable coarse-graining time $\tau$, it yields an approximation whose logarithm gives an effective Hamiltonian.
 In general, the result depends on $\tau$ which must be chosen, if possible, in a proper way depending on the values of the system parameters and the significance of the relevant dynamics obtained a posteriori.
 As a benchmark, we apply the method to a three-level system in Lambda configuration.
 We discuss the systematic improvement of the approximation and compare it with other strategies.
 We check the validity of the results by using various figures of merit, the long-time fidelity of quantum evolution being the most informative one.